tarush-g/shortener/README.md

 # Shortener
 A very simple url shortener written in Python using Django.
-Generates an 8 letter code to shorten a given url, which redirects to the actual link when searched.
+Similar to a service like bit.ly or tinyurl, given a url, the site returns a smaller link in the shortener's domain, which redirects to the given url when searched.

 # Usage
 ## Clone repository